 - Demonstration of programming skills is required, whether through successful completion of relevant coursework or by demonstration in a lab setting.

 Applicants must apply through the Brown Graduate School process, using ApplyWeb.
-We will soon be accepting applications - October 1, 2020.

 Applicants are admitted on a rolling basis, but class size is limited—early submission is recommended.
 We will begin reviewing completed applications in January, so invitations to interview will start going out soon thereafter.
 We encourage you to complete your application in a timely manner, so that it is ready for review.